nicholaschiasson/car/README.md

 Command-line utility for quickly executing files containing code in a compiled language such as C, C++, Java, etc.

-Seemlessly execute files as if they were scripts, leaving no trace of binaries behind.
+Seamlessly execute files as if they were scripts, leaving no trace of binaries behind.

 ## Installation
 To install *car* enter the following command into a terminal: